How much does it cost to get started?

 Can we get together and talk it over?

 Sure.
-Give us a call or send us an email or a fax and we can set up a meeting.
+Give us a call or send us an email and we can set up a meeting.
 While you reflect on the above, may we ask you one question?

 What are you waiting for?